liufuyang/note/src/efficiency/vi.md

 viwp	Select "second", then replace it with "first".
 ...
 Move the cursor to another word (say "third"). viw"0p	Select "third", then replace it with "first".

+🔥 Copy a word and paste it over other words:

+yiw	    Yank inner word (copy word under cursor, say "first").
+...
+Move the cursor to another word (say "second"). ciw Ctrl-R 0 Esc	🔥Change "second", replacing it with "first".
+...
+Move the cursor to another word (say "third").
+.
+Repeat the operation (change word and replace it with "first").
+...
+Move the cursor to another word and press . to repeat the change.

+Copy text in quotes, and paste it over other quoted text:

+yi"	    Yank inner text (text containing cursor which is in quotes).
+...
+Move the cursor to other quoted text. ci" Ctrl-R 0 Esc	🔥Change the quoted text, replacing it with the copied text.
+...
+Move the cursor to more quoted text.
+.
+Repeat the operation (change the quoted text and replace it with the copy).
+...
+Move the cursor to more quoted text and press . to repeat the change.

+Copy a line and paste it over other lines:

+yy	    Yank current line (say "first line").
+...
+Move the cursor to another line (say "second line").
+Vp	    Select "second line", then replace it with "first line".
+...
+Move the cursor to another line (say "third line").
+V"0p    Select "third line", then replace it with "first line".

+Deleting, changing and yanking text copies the affected text to the unnamed register ("").
+Yanking text also copies the text to register 0 ("0).
+So the command yiw copies the current word to "" and to "0.

+yl /vy/xu     Yank current character.
+Composing the yank operation with the so often used "one character to the right" motion
 ```

 ## Window and Tab